RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ## Lab2 - Migrate your application to JBoss EAP

-In this step we will migrate some Weblogic-specific code in the app to use standard Java EE interfaces.
+In this step you will migrate some Weblogic-specific code in the app to use standard Java EE interfaces.

 ####1.
 Getting Ready for the labs